weiofcn/ice-grid-glaicer2/README.md

 # ice-grid-glaicer2

 This is a demo for showing how to integrate Glacier2 into a Grid project.
-Glacier2 indeed useful in NAT networking environment, but you should aware that there are some drawbacks if all networking data transmit via Glacier2router.
+Glacier2 is indeed useful in NAT networking environment, but you should aware that there are some drawbacks if all networking data transmit via Glacier2router.
 All of the code from [Ice Demos for Ice 3.6.4](https://github.com/zeroc-ice/ice-demos/releases/tag/v3.6.4).

 # Requirement